David Brown

 On Everett’s busy streets, drivers head to work, students travel to school, and families go about their routines.
 We all lead busy lives, but it’s important to remember that car accidents can occur without warning.
 An unexpected screech of tires, the jarring crunch of metal on metal, and suddenly, your life is upended.

-Keep reading to learn more about how you can get financial compensation for the losses you experience from your car accident injuries and what steps you can take to streamline the process.
-Then, reach out to Brett McCandlis Brown & Conner to schedule your free consultation with an Everett car accident lawyer who knows this city and how to protect your recovery.
+Keep reading to learn more about whether you can get financial compensation for the losses you experience from your car accident injuries and what steps you can take to streamline the process.
+Then, reach out to Brett McCandlis Brown & Conner to schedule your free consultation with an Everett, WA car accident lawyer who knows this city and how to protect your recovery.

 Drivers in Everett make choices every day that put others at risk.
 That includes looking at a phone instead of the road, ignoring a red light, or speeding through a busy intersection.
 Even one careless decision can cause a crash that interrupts your ability to work, care for your family, or continue your daily routines.